Humphries-Lab/Lab-Website/manuals/index.md

   tooltip: our guidelines
 ---

-# {% include icon.html icon="fa-regular fa-book-open" %} Our guidelines
+# {% include icon.html icon="fa-solid fa-book-open" %} Our guidelines

 A collection of key documents for the whole lab.